Evrid/Oil-painting-stroke-generation/README.md

 %https://github.com/fionazeng3/Painterly-Rendering-with-Curved-Brush-Strokes-of-Multiple-Sizes

 It generate strokes with start and end point with color from a picture, the points can be used in robotarm or CNC to actually paint it.
+Best first reduce the number of color an image has using  https://onlinejpgtools.com/reduce-jpg-colors

 Required: